 Example.
-For its 1998 calendar year tax year, a small FSC has a short tax year of 73 days.
+For its 1999 calendar year tax year, a small FSC has a short tax year of 73 days.
 The FSC enters 0.20 (73/365) on line 6d.

 Line 6f.
-If commission income is reported in the total for line 6a of Schedule B, total receipts for purposes of line 6f are figured as follows:
+If commission income is reported in the total for line 6a of Schedule B, total receipts for purposes of line 6f are figured as follows: 1.
+Enter total of columns (a) and (b), line 6a, Schedule B.....
+1.

+2. Enter total commission income

+reported on line 1 or line 2,

+Schedule B

-1. Enter total of columns (a) and (b), line 6a, Schedule B 1 2.
-Enter total commission income reported on line 1 or line 2, Schedule B 2 3.
-Subtract line 2 from line 1 3 4.
-For the commissions reported on line 2 above, enter total gross receipts for the sale, lease, or rental of property on which the commissions arose (section 927(b)(2)) 4 5.
+3. Subtract line 2 from line 1 3

+4. For the commission income reported on line 2 above, enter total commission income gross receipts for the sale, lease, or rental of property (section 927(b)(2)) 4

+-

 Add lines 3 and 4.
-Enter here and on line 6f, Schedule B 5
+Enter here and on line 6f, Schedule B 5.

 Line 6h.
-General rule.
 If the small FSC's foreign trading gross receipts for the tax year (line 6f, Schedule B) exceed its allowable limitation (line 6e, Schedule B), the small FSC may select the gross receipts to which the limitation is allocated.
 In such a case, allocate the amount on line 6g between columns (a) and (b) on line 6h based on whether the administrative pricing rules were used for the gross receipts selected.
 See Regulations section 1.921-2(b) Q&A-4.

-If you have commission income and you completed the line 6f worksheet above, allocate only the commission income attributable to the gross receipts on line 4 above.
+If you have commission income and you completed the line 6f worksheet above, only the related commission income portion of the amount entered on line 6g is allocated to line 6h.